UrbanCompass/bazel/site/faq.md

 *   Everybody builds their software with Bazel.

-*   Different teams own different parts of the source tree, and make their components available as BUILD targets.
+*   Different teams own different parts of the source tree, and make their components available as UCBUILD targets.

 *   Branching is primarily used for managing releases, so everybody develops their software at the head revision.